ryanschofield9/REU_2023/README.md

 3. Download test_tof_branch folder into a src folder

 4. Start the UR5e in Rviz
-     Run the following commands in seperate terminal (make sure to source ros2 in each tutorial.
+     Run the following commands in seperate terminal (make sure to source ros2 in each terminal)
 ```
 ros2 launch ur_robot_driver ur5e.launch.py robot_ip:=10.10.10.10 use_fake_hardware:=true
 ```